RimoAccelerator/KirariNto/README.md

 # KirariNto： a Python Package for Excited State Tracking during Geometry Optimization, through NTO Overlap Method
 **KirariNto** is a program that traces the electronic state during TD-DFT geometry optimization, by comparing the NTO overlap between each state with the target state of the previous geometry.
-It is based on a modified algorithm of Marco Campetella and Juan Sanz Garcia (10.1002/jcc.26162).
+It is based on a modified SDNTO algorithm of Marco Campetella and Juan Sanz Garcia (10.1002/jcc.26162).
 Gaussian and ORCA are currently supported.
+As compared to the original SDNTO method, it is less approximated, and is able to deal with the situations where the change in geometry causes permutation in orbitals.

 ![image](https://github.com/RimoAccelerator/KirariNto/blob/main/kirarinto_logo.png)